 Now that the COVID-19 vaccine has arrived, the United States, like other countries around the world, is rolling out the widest-ranging and most intensive inoculation program in history.
-Of course, with an entire population to be vaccinated in such a short time, demand will exceed supply, at least in the beginning.
+Of course, in vaccinating an entire population in such a short time, demand will exceed supply, at least in the beginning.

 Many people will wonder if and when they will get a chance to get their shots.
-The Center for Disease Control and Prevention (CDC) has devised a phased vaccination scheme, with the vaccine being offered to specific groups of the population in succession, while supplies are limited.
+The Center for Disease Control and Prevention (CDC) devised a phased vaccination scheme.
+The vaccine was available to specific groups of the population in succession with limited supplies.

-There are two phases in the CDC’s vaccination plan, with the first being divided into three sub-phases.
-During phase 1, healthcare personnel, essential workers and the most vulnerable will be prioritized, with the vaccine being offered in the following stages:
+There are two phases in the CDC’s vaccination plan.
+Phase 1 consists of three sub-phases.
+Phase 1 prioritizes healthcare personnel, essential workers and the most vulnerable.
+So, they offered the vaccine in the following stages:

 - Phase 1a: Healthcare personnel and long-term care facility residents

-- Phase 1b: Frontline essential workers and persons older than 75 who were not targeted in phase 1a.
+- Phase 1b: Frontline essential workers and persons older than 75 not targeted in phase 1a.

-- Phase 1c: Persons between the ages of 65 and 74, high-risk persons between the ages of 16 and 64, and essential workers who were not offered vaccines in phase 1b.
+- Phase 1c: Persons between the ages of 65 and 74.
+Plus, high-risk persons between the ages of 16 and 64.
+Then, essential workers not offered vaccines in phase 1b.

 For more information on COVID-19 vaccination, members of the public should watch the CDC website and ask their local healthcare provider.
 Contact Grace Federal for more information on healthcare consulting solutions.